anima-wg/brski-over-802dot11/brski-over-802dot11.md

 - internet bit = 1
 - ASRA bit = 0

 If such a network were discovered, a device could attempt to use the BRSKI well-known vendor cloud Registrar.
 Possibly this could be a default fall back mechanism that a device could use when determining which SSID to use.
+However, this mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery}} - it does nothing to prevent a device enrolling against an incorrect network.
+Additionally, this mechanism does not provide any information about local BRSKI support.

 ## Define New IEEE 802.11u Extensions

 Of the various elements currently defined by [IEEE802.11u] for potentially advertising BRSKI, NAI Realm and Roaming Consortium IE are the two existing options that are a closest fit, as outlined above.
 Another possibility that has been suggested in the IETF mailers is defining an extension to [IEEE802.11u] specifically for advertising BRSKI service capability.
 Any extensions should be included in Beacon and Probe Response frames so that devices can discover BRSKI capability without the additional overhead of having to explicitly query using ANQP.
+ANQP queries could be used to provide additional information, such as vendor support.

 [IEEE802.11aq] appears to be the proposed mechanism for generically advertising any service capability, provided that service is registered with [IANA].
 It is probably a better approach to encourage adoption of [IEEE802.11aq] and register a service name for BRSKI with [IANA] rather than attempt to define a completely new BRSKI-specific [IEEE802.11u] extension.

 ## Wi-Fi Protected Setup

 Wi-Fi Protected Setup (WPS) only works with Wi-Fi Protected Access (WPA) and WPA2 when in Personal Mode.
 WPS does not work when the network is in Enterprise Mode enforcing [IEEE802.1X] authentication.
 WPS is intended for consumer networks and does not address the security requirements of enterprise or IoT deployments.
+Additionally, WPS relies on three methods (button push, PIN or NFC), none of which scale easily in an enterprise environement.

 ## Define and Advertise a BRSKI-specific AKM in RSNE

 [IEEE802.11i] introduced the RSNE element which allows an SSID to advertise multiple authentication mechanisms.
 A new Authentication and Key Management (AKM) Suite could be defined that indicates the STA can use BRSKI mechanisms to authenticate against the SSID.
 The authentication handshake could be an [IEEE802.1X] handshake, possibly leveraging an EAP-BRSKI mechanism, the key thing here is that a new AKM is defined and advertised to indicate the specific BRSKI-capable EAP method that is supported by [IEEE802.1X], as opposed to the current [IEEE802.1X] AKMs which give no indication of the supported EAP mechanisms.
 It is clear that such method would limit the SSID to BRSKI-supporting clients.
 This would require an additional SSID specifically for BRSKI clients.
+As such, this solution also suffers from the limitations mentioned about additional overhead.
+Additionally, this mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery}} - it does nothing to prevent a device attempting to enroll against an incorrect network.

 ## Wi-Fi Device Provisioning Profile

-The [DPP] specification defines how an entity that is already trusted by a network can assist an untrusted entity in enrolling with the network.
+The [DPP] specification, also known as Wi-Fi Easy Connect, defines how an entity that is already trusted by a network can assist an untrusted entity in enrolling with the network.
 The description below assumes the [IEEE802.11] network is in infrastructure mode.
 DPP introduces multiple key roles including:

 - Configurator: A logical entity that is already trusted by the network that has capabilities to enroll and provision devices called Enrollees.
 A Configurator may be a STA or an AP.